shaikster101/PersonalWebsite/content/about.md

 +++

-{{< image src="/img/ms2.png" alt="Hello Friend" position="center" style="border-radius: 8px; width:300px; height:300px;" >}}
+{{< image src="/img/shaik.jpg" alt="Hello Friend" position="center" style="border-radius: 8px; width:275    px; height:390px;" >}}

-> #### I am a rising senior pursuing a B.S. in Computer Science and minor in Statistics and Entrprenurship.
+I am a senior at UNC-Chapel Hill graduating in May 2020 with a B.S. in Computer Science and a minor in Statistics.

-> #### I am very passonate about Emerging Technologies and their applications in everyday life.
-My interests include, exploring technologies, playing soccer and bouldering.

-> #### I am currently looking for an internship for Fall 2019.
+My primary interests lie in the intersection of **Augmented Reality, Computer Vision and Machine Learning**.
+I want to build consumer grade, user centric AR HMD'S which leverage the power of holograms and spatial computing to give users a new way to interact with information.

+In my free time I like to indoor rock climb and playing video.
+I believe that coding and software engineering is very similar to rock climbing.
+Both require careful analysis before each move with multiple ways to solving a problem.

+I hope to go to Mars if the opportunity presents itself.

+### Ad astra